 Civil society has an important role to play in contributing to consultations and communicating with decision makers about what such an accelerated action will entail.
 GAPA and its global network will participate actively in the two-year process and beyond.
 For the overall process GAPA issued the “GAPA Principles for Advocacy 2020 – 2022” (pdf, 20 June 2020).

 In November 2020, WHO issued a ‘Working document for development of an action plan to strengthen implementation of the Global Strategy to Reduce the Harmful Use of Alcohol’ and started an online consultation until 13 December (extended deadline).
 For this consultation GAPA and Vital Strategies have issued a joint statement underlining three key points to strengthen the draft Plan.
-GAPA has also issued some key advocacy points for the consultation.
+GAPA has also issued some key advocacy points for the consultation and made the following submission.

 Joint statement from GAPA and Vital Strategies regarding WHO consultation on the development of an action plan to strengthen implementation of the Global Strategy to Reduce the Harmful Use of Alcohol.